RCC Children & YouthGoal: Kids who know and love Jesus

 Feel free to move about and care for your children as needed.
 The rooms on the lower level of the building are available to take care of any needs the kids may have.
 There are also diaper changing stations in the main entry bathrooms.

-After the main song set in the worship service, you will hear the worship team sing “Jesus Loves Me”.
+At a pre-determined point in the worship service, you will hear the worship team sing “Jesus Loves Me”.
 This is the cue for kids (Infant to 6th grade) to be led downstairs for Nursery and Children’s Church.

 Nursery and Children’s Church are a time for the kids to meet downstairs so the parents and other adults can benefit from the Biblical teaching upstairs.
 When the worship team sings, “Jesus Loves Me”, feel free to lead your children or allow them to be led by the volunteer staff downstairs for Nursery or Children’s Church.